Home Warranty Plumbing Coverage: What's Included & What's Not

 How long does a new home plumbing warranty last?

 A builder's warranty on plumbing systems typically lasts one to two years from the date of closing.
 During this period, construction defects in materials and workmanship are covered at no cost to you.
 Once the builder's warranty expires, you'll need a third-party home warranty to continue protecting your plumbing against wear-and-tear breakdowns.
-It's a good idea to purchase a third-party plan before your builder's warranty runs out to avoid any coverage gaps.
+Purchase a third-party plan before your builder's warranty runs out to avoid coverage gaps.

 Can a home warranty claim be denied for a plumbing issue?

-Yes, home warranty plumbing claims are commonly denied due to pre-existing conditions, lack of maintenance documentation, improper installation, or code violations.
-Claims can also be denied if the repair cost exceeds your plan's coverage cap.
-To reduce the risk of denial, document all plumbing maintenance, take photos or video of issues when they occur, and always file your claim before authorizing any outside repairs on your own.
+Yes, in 2026, plumbing claims are commonly denied due to pre-existing conditions, lack of maintenance documentation, improper installation, code violations, or repair costs that exceed your plan's coverage cap.
+Recent industry surveys show pre-existing conditions and uncovered items each account for nearly 29% of denials.
+To reduce the risk of denial, document all plumbing maintenance, take photos or video of issues when they occur, and always file your claim before authorizing any outside repairs.

 Find Trusted & Licensed Plumbers in Ohio